rishabhpancholi/Cricket-Win-Prediction-App/README.md

 # Cricket-Win-Prediction-App
 The Cricket Win Prediction App is an intelligent machine learning-powered tool that predicts the probability of a team winning a cricket match based on various factors.
-Using real-time match data and historical trends, the app provides insightful predictions to help cricket fans, analysts, and bettors make informed decisions.

 Link to the app -